 To scan articles we have a book scanner and a normal scanner available.

 E-Journals in the library search engine

 E-Journals and their articles are searchable in "Catalog Plus" in the search engine and can be downloaded via the respective database.

 Use the filter options on the right hand sind of the PRIMO search engine to filter your search results.

 On the right hand side of the search engine you can filter E-Books: “Medium” -> “E-Books”

 There is no lending involved, you can download the E-Books and keep your copy.

 Electronic media (E-Books, E-Journals etc.) are searchable through the PRIMO search engine, but separate databases contain the fulltexts of the books and articles.
 You can search in the respective database directly as well, but please note that you are only searching in this one database and not our full inventory.
-A list of all databases and the direct link can be found here.
-A list of our E-Book databases can be found here.
+A list of all databases, the direct links as well as information about remote access can be found here.

 Please note the return date when reserving borrowed media.